HanDLeR-tech/Practice-Demo/README.md

 # Practice-Demo
-This is a demo repo where i will be learning about different functions of gitHub
+This is a demo repo where i will be learning about different functions of gitHub.